About the Intercultural Center, what we do, and how to find us

 Ethnic Student Association (ESA) – Ethnic Student Association (ESA) is a student group on campus where students from different heritages and backgrounds come together to celebrate diversity in our community at Whatcom Community College.
 Through fun and thought-provoking activities we explore identity development, social justice issues, and build alliances across identities.
 We also love food, games, and films!
 Meets Thursdays, 4:00 to 5:00 p.m. in the Intercultural Center (Syre 217).

 Afro-American Association (AAA)- Afro American Association is one of the student groups under ESA.
-AAA is by and for Coloured, African-American, and Black students on Whatcom Community College's campus determined to building a safe, solid, and empowering environment for students to succeed and thrive in the College setting.
-AAA meets Tuesdays from 4-5 in Syre 217 (Intercultural center).
-Meeting times are not set in stone yet, be on the look out for advertising for when club meetings are!
+AAA is by and for African-American and/or Black students on Whatcom Community College's campus determined to building a safe, solid, and empowering environment for students to succeed and thrive in the College setting.
+This organization is not exclusively for Black Students and is welcoming of anyone to come and learn about supporting students of Whatcom Community College and the greater Black Community.
+AAA meets Fridays from 3-4pm in Syre 217 (Intercultural center).